Login

 Trauma-Informed Lesson Content

-Traumatised by violence, children who grow up in high-risk social areas can develop learning difficulties and cognitive blocks.
-For example, they often struggle to associate, forget things easily, and their cognitive reasoning is slowed and impaired.
+Traumatised by violence, children who grow up in high-risk social areas can develop learning difficulties and blocks.
+Many struggle to make associations, forget things easily, and experience slowed or impaired reasoning.

 Inside the Edumais Classroom